niccoloalexander/data_platform/README.md

 Given a dataset of unique invoices (without a date field) and a dataset of unique organizations, prepare a function that sends alerts when customer balances change by 50% or more.
 Follow DBT best practices while doing so.

+### Solution

+Organization balances are computed from invoices.
+Daily balance snapshots are incrementally loaded into a fact table.
+This table is configured not to full refresh due to a data loss risk given the constraint that only most recent attributes on invoices are available from raw data.
+An analysis is compiled onto an alert script which send an alert for any organization that has a balance change of more than 50% from the previous day.
+The script works moving forward from project creation.

 ### Interesting Choices

 **Seed instead of case when for invoice enrichment**